Skip to main content

 Deployment #

 I deployed ContentDB using Docker onto my dedicated server.
-As well as production, development is also done using Docker.
+Docker allows local development and production to match, making development much easier.

 I implemented support for ContentDB in Minetest’s main menu, allowing it to install and update packages.